istio/istio.io/content/en/blog/2021/discovery-selectors/index.md

     metadata:
     namespace: istio-system
     spec:
-    # You may override parts of meshconfig by uncommenting the following lines.
+    # You may override parts of meshconfig by uncommenting the following lines
       meshConfig:
         discoverySelectors:
           - matchLabels: